-The first module developed is in the form of a PowerPoint presentation with a recorded voice-over which gives broader information to support the content of the slides.
-Some of the slides are animated.
+Nine modules have been developed in the form of PowerPoint presentations with a recorded voice-over which gives broader information to support the content of the slides.
 The script of the voice-over is also included in the notes section beneath the relevant slide to enable it to be read as well as listened to.
 It is intended that further modules will follow and that some short assessments will be added in due course.

 Modules currently in development